-Lack of competence was the most frequently cited ground for allegations, after misconduct.
-The case study below is an example of a hearing that considered an allegation made on the ground of lack of competence.
+Lack of competence allegations were the second most frequently alleged ground of allegation after misconduct.
+The case study below is an example of a hearing that considered an allegation made on the ground of a lack of competence.

 Case study